SIOS-Svalbard/SDMSAcronyms/README.md

 [![CC BY 4.0][cc-by-shield]][cc-by]
-# Acronum document
+# SDMS Acronym document

 ## Purpose
 The purpose of this repository is to establish a collaborative work flow developing the SIOS Data Management System (SDMS) acronyms document.
 This is used to establish a common language when interpreting the documentation developed.

 The document is automatically processed into a PDF and HTML variant.
 These versions are available through the links below.
 Please beware that the document provided through the links is the most recent working copy.